build2/libbuild2-autoconf/README.md

 processing `config.h.in` files.
 Besides the Autoconf special line flavor (`#undef`), it also supports the CMake (`#cmakedefine`, `#cmakedefine01`) and Meson (`#mesondefine`) variants.
-Note that the CMake `${VAR}` style substitutions are not supported, only the `@VAR@` style.
+Note that the CMake `${VAR}` style substitutions are not supported, only the `@VAR@` style (see [Modifying upstream source code during build][pkg-guide-modify-upstream] for one way to deal with `${VAR}`).

-Similar to Autoconf, this module provides built-in support for a number of common `HAVE_*` configuration options.
-However, the values of these options are not discovered by dynamic probing, such as trying to compile a test program to check if the feature is present.
+Similar to Autoconf, this module provides builtin support for a number of common `HAVE_*` configuration checks with projects being able to add custom ones.
+However, the values of these checks are not discovered by dynamic probing, such as trying to compile a test program to determine if the feature is present.
 Instead, they are set to static expected values based on the platform/compiler macro checks (see note at the beginning of [Project Configuration][proj-config] for rationale).

-See [`libbuild2/autoconf/checks/`][checks] for the list of available built-in checks.
+See [`libbuild2/autoconf/checks/`][checks] for the list of available builtin checks.
 Submit requests for new checks as issues.
 Submit implementations of new checks (or any other improvements) as PRs or patches.